 Please see our 'Promoting British Values Policy' for further information.

 The government introduced a law to make it compulsory for places such as schools to prevent people from being drawn into terrorism.
 This means that staff in schools nationally are working hard to ensure that young people are protected from extremism and radicalisation.
 Parents, teachers, friends and family all have a part to play in making sure that extremist ideas are challenged.

 Unfortunately, there isn't a checklist of what makes someone become an extremist, every individual is unique.

-If you have concerns about your child repeating words or phrases that go against British Values, or about a person known to you, please contact the Head teacher, Mrs J Baillie, or the Deputy Head, Mrs Louise Swinfield, directly or through our school Office or a member of our Governing Body, for support and advice.
+If you have concerns about your child repeating words or phrases that go against British Values, or about a person known to you, please contact the Head teacher, Mrs Joanne Baillie, or the Deputy Head, Mrs Louise Swinfield, or the Assistant Head teacher, Mrs Jo Marsden, directly or through our school Office or a member of our Governing Board, for support and advice.
 Alternatively you can receive support and advice from your local police by telephoning 101.